Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 python full_cycle_chip.py
 ```

 Both scripts create their output files (ROM dumps, readback files) next to the script itself, regardless of what folder you launched Python from.
+The code is voluntarily "script only" to keep the project as much portable as possible.

 ### Adding a chip to the Python side